Wandalen/wTools/module/move/unilang/spec.md

 *   **`External Service`**: Any external system (e.g., a database, a web API) that a command `Routine` might interact with.
 The `unilang` framework does not interact with these services directly, but it facilitates the execution of routines that do.

 #### 2.3.
 Internal System Actors
 *   **`Build Script (build.rs)`**: A critical internal actor responsible for compile-time operations.
-Its primary role is to process static command definitions (from code or manifests) and generate the Perfect Hash Function (PHF) map, enabling the zero-overhead static command registry.
+Its primary role is to process static command definitions (from code or manifests) and generate optimized static command maps (using Perfect Hash Functions internally) wrapped in `StaticCommandMap`, enabling the zero-overhead static command registry while hiding implementation details from downstream crates.
 *   **`Command Registry`**: An internal actor that serves as the runtime database for all command definitions.
-It manages both the static (PHF) and dynamic (HashMap) command sets and provides the lookup service used by the `Semantic Analyzer`.
+It manages both the static (`StaticCommandMap` wrapper) and dynamic (HashMap) command sets and provides the lookup service used by the `Semantic Analyzer`.
 *   **`Parser (unilang_parser)`**: An internal actor that performs lexical and syntactic analysis on a raw input string, converting it into a structured `GenericInstruction` without any knowledge of command definitions.
 *   **`Semantic Analyzer`**: An internal actor that validates a `GenericInstruction` against the `Command Registry` to produce a `VerifiedCommand` that is guaranteed to be executable.
 *   **`Interpreter`**: An internal actor that takes a `VerifiedCommand` and invokes its corresponding `Routine`, managing the execution context and handling results.